gli94/pl_project/README.md

 This project exploits different implementations of sudoku solvers.
-Specifically, we want to evaluate and compare serial C implementations and parallel CUDA implementations.
+Specifically, we want to evaluate and compare serial C implementations and parallel implementations.
 We tried 3 different algorithms: Backtracking, Simulated Annealing and Genetic Algorithms.
+For the Backtracking and Simulated Annealing, we tried both C implementation and CUDA implementation.
+For the Genetic Algorithms, we tried C implementation and OpenMP implementation.

 # Compile the code